dachande/pmdg737fmc/README.md

 **The web CDU requires an up-to-date browser to work !**

+**This is a work in progress.
+There might still be bugs around so please note that it might not work as expected.**
 ## Instructions

 1. Most importantly: follow the instructions in the chapter about the PMDG aircraft in the Axis & Oh's manual!